Chicken na Rus Chawal

 However, not everyone enjoys pieces of vegetables floating in their rus chawal.
 If your family prefers smooth gravy, the last option is not recommended.

-My published cookbooks are available for sale through myself and on amazon.
+My published cookbooks are available for sale through myself via email, in independent book stores across the world and on Amazon India.

-The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
-It has been self published in July 2019 and will be going into its second print in 2022.
+The World of Parsi Cooking: Food Across Borders is a 4-time award winning book.
+It has been self published in July 2019 and has gone into its second print in 2022.

 The Art of Parsi Cooking; reviving an ancient cuisine was published in 2016 by Austin Macauley and continues to be available through amazon book depot book depository and from the publishers.